mcuringa/think-js/iteration.md

 languages, a different symbol is used for assignment, such as ``<-`` or ``:=``, to avoid confusion.
 Some people also think that *variable* was an unfortunae word to choose, and instead we should have called them *assignables*.
-Python chooses to follow common terminology and token usage, also found in languages like C, C++, Java, and C#, so we use the tokens ``=`` for assignment, ``==`` for equality, and we talk of *variables*.
+Javascript chooses to follow common terminology and token usage, also found in languages like C, C++, Java, and C#, so we use the tokens ``=`` for assignment, ``==`` for equality, and we talk of *variables*.